sebastien-gome/sebastien-gome.github.io/index.md

 Previously, I graduated both in Mechanical Engineering at Ecole polytechnique and in Aerospace Engineering in ISAE-Supaero.

-My research interests include: out-of-equilibrium statistical physics, perturbative approaches, multiple-scale analysis, shear flows, pattern formation, internal waves, instabilties and transition to turbulence, wave turbulence and dynamical and stochastic systems.
+My research interests include: out-of-equilibrium statistical physics, multiple-scale analysis, shear flows, pattern formation, internal waves, instabilties and transition to turbulence, wave turbulence and dynamical and stochastic systems.

 </div>